María José Guerra Palmero

-María José Guerra Palmero (San Cristóbal de La Laguna, 1962) is a Spanish philosopher, writer, and feminist theorist.
+María José Guerra Palmero (born 28 November 1962) is a Spanish philosopher, writer, and feminist theorist.
 She holds a Ph.D. in Philosophy and is a professor in the area of moral philosophy at the Faculty of Humanities of the University of La Laguna (ULL) in the Canary Islands.
 Since 2017, she has been president of the Red española de Filosofía (Spanish Philosophy Network).
 From July 2019 until May 25, 2020, she served as Minister of Education, Universities, Culture and Sports of the Gobierno de Canarias under Ángel Víctor Torres.

 Education

 Guerra did her undergraduate studies at ULL (1980-84), graduating with a degree in Philosophy and Education Sciences.
 In 1985, she sat the competitive examination for the post of Associate Professor of Spanish Baccalaureate and worked in different secondary schools until 1992.
 In 1991, she presented her undergraduate thesis with the title Postmodernidad y sujeto: el caso Vattimo (Postmodernity and subject: the Vattimo case).
 In 1996, she read her doctoral thesis on Identidad moral e intersubjetividad.
 Habermas y la crítica feminista (Moral identity and intersubjectivity, Habermas and feminist critique), under the direction of Gabriel Bello Reguera, which was unanimously qualified as apto cum laude.

 During her postdoctoral training, she made two research stays in the United States, the first, invited by Professor Nancy Fraser, at The New School for Social Research, with The New School, New York City, in the fall of 1997, and the second, at the Center for European Studies, Harvard University, in the fall of 1998, invited by Professor Seyla Benhabib.
 After obtaining the Salvador de Madariaga researcher mobility grant, she studied at the Institute for Environment, Philosophy and Public Policy at Lancaster University from September 2005 to March 2006.